hashicorp/nomad/website/source/docs/schedulers.html.md

 desirable.

-Service jobs will be considered failed by Nomad upon failure or exit regardless of exit code and and handled according to the job's [restart] and [reschedule] stanzas.
+Service jobs will be considered failed by Nomad upon failure or exit regardless of exit code and handled according to the job's [restart] and [reschedule] stanzas.

 ## Batch